Exact Distance Oracles for Planar Graphs with Failing Vertices: Efficient Preprocessing

-\section{Efficient preprocessing}
+\section{Efficient Preprocessing}

-In this section we show how to efficiently compute the data structures described in~\cref{sec:tradeoff}.
+In this section we show how to efficiently compute the data structures described in~\cref{sec:newtradeoff,sec:oldtradeoff}.
 Throughout this section, and similarly to Section~\ref{sec:FR}, when using FR-Dijkstra to compute $DDG^\circ$s, or other distances corresponding to shortest paths with a restriction on the vertices they can go through, we do not relax edges whose tail is a vertex that is not allowed to be on a shortest path.

 It is shown in~\cite[Theorem~3]{DBLP:conf/stoc/KleinMS13} that, given a geometrically increasing sequence of numbers $\mathcal{r}=(r_1, r_2, \ldots, r_\nu)$, where $r_1$ is a sufficiently large constant, $r_{i+1}/r_i=b$, for all $i$, for some constant $b>1$, and $r_\nu=n$, we can obtain $r$-divisions for all $r\in \mathcal{r}$ in time $\cO(n)$ in total.
-These $r$-divisions satisfy the property that a piece in the $r_i$-division is a ---not necessarily strict--- descendant (in $\TG$) of a piece in the $r_j$-division for each $j>i$.
+These $r$-divisions satisfy the property that a piece in the $r_i$-division is a weak descendant (in $\TG$) of a piece in the $r_j$-division for each $j>i$.